Bicycle Network: Regional Routes

 Behind the scenes tour shocks Great Vic Riders

 30 November 2009.
-Riders arrived in Port Fairy on Day three of this year's Great Vic in bright sunshine after days of rain, and a few intrepid souls joined Bicycle Network Victoria staff to take a behind-the-scenes tour of the Port Fairy to Warrnambool Rail Trail.
+Riders arrived in Port Fairy on Day three of this year's Great Vic in bright sunshine after days of rain, and a few intrepid souls joined Bicycle Network staff to take a behind-the-scenes tour of the Port Fairy to Warrnambool Rail Trail.

 Riders found the trail still under construction, and guarded with barbed wire and electric fences, but with Moyne Shire's permission and taking care to not electrocute themselves riders were able to access the first 4km of the new trail before hitting the incomplete bridges racing towards completion over the Moyne River.